jpgard/subgroup-robustness-grows-on-trees/README.md

 *Note: running the full hyperparameter sweeps in this repo currently stretches the limits of performance for wandb.
 See below*

+## Questions and Issues

+If you encounter a problem with the code or have a question, we will do our best to promptly address it.
+Please file an [issue](https://github.com/jpgard/subgroup-robustness-grows-on-trees/issues) in Github.

-# A note on Weights & Biases
+## A note on Weights & Biases

 The scripts use [Weights & Biases](https://wandb.ai/) by default.
 However, as of publication time, the Weights & Biases backend is *not* designed to handle hyperparameter sweeps as large as the one tracked in this project.
 As such, we don't recommend using a single w&b project to store all of your sweeps, if you decide to run the complete set of sweeps to replicate the paper (around 341k runs).
 Running only a subset of those sweeps within a single project is fine in our experience (under ~10k runs).